Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Introduction

+Our findings highlight distinctions between descriptive and normative explainability, judicial and non-judicial contestation channels, and individual and collective contestation action.
+According to participants, its capacity for citizen empowerment is a key feature of connecting explainability and contestability; participants furthermore stressed this intersection as instrumental to both explainability and contestability's effectiveness and highlighted that both principles are not effective if the underlying policy governing a system's deployment follows values that are incommensurable with those of trustworthy AI.

-This work contributes an empirically grounded differentiation of explainability and contestability, a description of the major processes of translations and points of friction in their implementation, and a discussion embedding both principles into the larger research landscape.
+This work contributes an empirically grounded differentiation of explainability and contestability, a description of the points of friction in their implementation, and a discussion embedding both principles into the larger research landscape.
 Our objective is to support an evidence-informed~\cite{carden_knowledge_2009, mair_understanding_2019} discussion to guide the implementation of policies surrounding the deployment of explainable and contestable public AI systems.